OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

 # After: Follow Up!

-+ Send everyone a “Thank You” note within a few days.
++ Send everyone a "Thank You" note within a few days.
 It should probably include:
   + Next steps.
 If everyone left with a lot of good intentions, a short list of action items will help them make good on those intentions.
   + If you set aside any questions during the session, capture them in the follow up email.
 If you've figured out the answer, share it.
 If you haven't, just say so: "I haven't had a chance to take a closer look at this one."
 Follow up on any questions you promised to come back to.